Here are 10 reasons why you should see the Great Migration in January and February… by Claire Trickett12th October 2016

-The constant movement of grunting gnus across the vast Serengeti/Mara plains consists of more than 1.5 million wildebeest, 500 000 zebra, 18 000 eland and 200 000 Thompson’s gazelle, all in relentless pursuit of lush new vegetation to graze.
-Of course the enormous herds of thundering hooves are forever being stalked by hungry predators lurking nearby, giving onlookers the most jaw-dropping, action-packed wildlife sightings.
+The constant movement of grunting gnus across the vast Serengeti/Mara plains consists of more than 1.5 million wildebeest, 500 000 zebras, 18 000 eland and 200 000 Thompson’s gazelle, all in relentless pursuit of lush new vegetation to graze.
+Of course, the enormous herds of thundering hooves are forever being stalked by hungry predators lurking nearby, giving onlookers the most jaw-dropping, action-packed wildlife sightings.

 Here are 10 reasons why you should see the Great Migration in January and February: